Cassette is a small functional programming language. It looks like this:

 ; get the head of a pair @(1 : 2) ; => 1 @[1, 2, 3] ; => 1 ; get the tail of a pair ^(1 : 2) ; => 2 ^[1, 2, 3] ; => [2, 3] ; join two tuples or binaries {1, 2} <> {3, 4} ; => {1, 2, 3, 4} "ab" <> "cd" ; => "abcd" ; get the length of a tuple or binary #{:foo, :bar} ; => 2 #"hello" ; => 5 ; get an element of a tuple or binary {1, 2, 3}[0] ; => 1 "test"[2] ; => $s (an integer) ; slice a tuple or binary {1, 2, 3, 4}[1,3] ; => {2, 3} "hello"[1,4] ; => "ell"

-Logic and equality operators work on any type.
+Logic and equality operators work with any type.
 Only the values 0

 (a.k.a. false